 She has worked as a hospital pathologist, forensic pathologist and laboratory director.
 Her work in these fields prompted her to get a law degree, which she used as a malpractice attorney and in a boutique practice of medical law.
 She has used both of these degrees in the field of disability insurance, medical politics, writing and lecturing, and teaching middle school and high school science.
-She is now retired from these and has embarked on a career as an author, speaker and blogger in addition to her position as Director of Adult Faith Formation and Evangelization at the Basilica of Sts.
-Peter and Paul in Chattanooga, TN, as well as Editor in Chief of Linacre Quarterly, the journal of the Catholic Medical Association and the longest continuously published bioethics journal in the US.
+She is now retired from these and has embarked on a career as an author, speaker and blogger in addition to her position as Editor in Chief of Linacre Quarterly, the Journal of the Catholic Medical Association and the longest continuously published bioethics journal in the US.
 She is also a consecrated member of the Missionary Cenacle Apostolate (MCA), the lay branch of Missionary Cenacle Family founded by Father Thomas Augustine Judge.

 In her Lady Doc Murders series, Golder uses her keen insight of the human heart and knowledge of two full careers to build the complex and likable character, Jane Wallace.
 Her books are mysteries but with an ulterior purpose, what she calls “stealth evangelization.”
 Her books portray the Catholic life lived vibrantly, if sometimes imperfectly, in a world that doesn’t always understand the life of faith.

-Dr. Golder and her husband of 43 years have two children and one grandchild.
-They live in Tennessee with their two dogs and two cats, and spend part of their time in their vacation cabin in Telluride, CO, the town featured in her first book.
+Dr. Golder and her husband of 46 years have two children and one grandchild.
+They live in Tennessee with their two dogs and two cats, and spend part of their time in their vacation cabin in Telluride, CO, the town featured in her first mystery novel.

 About the Lady Doc Murders